 In a just-big-enough pan, you then heat together a bit of oil and honey.
-The oil — in my opinion — should be olive, because it’s so good for you.
+The oil, in my opinion, should be olive, because it’s so good for you, but you can use whatever you hand on hand.
 And as long as I’m being bossy, I suggest you go out and get yourself a bee hive and do the honey right.
 But if you can’t do that … say, you live on the third floor of an apartment complex with no balcony … then find yourself some good local honey.
 It’s better all the way around.
 It’s not been cooked to death so as to kill off all the local pollen and antigens.

 You then stir those together with your favorite wooden spoon, the one that’s been darkened by a hundred batches of brownies, stew, and caramel corn.
 That spoon knows its way around a pot.
 While this mixture is heating, you go a little crazy with the spices.
 You toss in a generous heap of cinnamon, because you know that’s the spice that will circle the house first.
 Clove is good.
 And naturally, you’ll want a good pinch or two of nutmeg, because there’s not a spice in the world as mysterious as nutmeg.
-It’s the one that adds interest to the project … and you know that.
+It’s the one that adds interest to the project.

 When the whole spicy concoction is just warm enough, you pour it over the mass of oats and stir till every flake is coated.
 And then you divide the whole pile onto two baking sheets — again, the ugly ones, the stoneware slabs you’ve seasoned up with a lot of good cooking.

 While the oats get a head start in the oven, you pull the nuts down from the cupboard and set to chopping.
 Not too fine.
 Maybe on this day you feel like biting into a mixture of hazelnuts, pecans and sunflower seeds.
 So you chop the choppables and toss in the tiny seeds and when you feel the oats have waited long enough, you open the oven door again and add it all together.